 Two issues exist here.
 The first is maintaining consistency between the noun and the verb in a given sentence.
 If the noun is singular, so must be the verb, and vice versa.
-Keeping sentences short and keeping the noun and verb close to one another in the sentence help maintain consistency.3 The squiggly blue lines that MS Word puts under verbs when it catches a
+Keeping sentences short and keeping the noun and verb close to one another in the sentence help maintain consistency.
+The squiggly blue lines that MS Word puts under verbs when it catches a discrepancy can help, but Word is not sufficiently smart to catch all such instances, so beware, particularly in complex sentences and/or when the verb is located far from the subject noun.
+If in doubt, try comparing your sentence with a couple very simple sentences, in which consistency/inconsistency is (hopefully!) easy to see, such as:

-3 Note that in this sentence the verb is plural ("help") since there are two gerund phrases ("keeping sentences short" and "keeping the noun and verb close to another in the sentence") that are collectively the subject of this sentence.
-If I had written instead "keeping sentences short and the noun and verb close to one another in the sentence" then the verb would have been singular (helps"), since now there is a singular subject.
+&lt;sup>4 Note that in this sentence the verb is plural ("help") since there are two gerund phrases ("keeping sentences short" and "keeping the noun and verb close to another in the sentence") that are collectively the subject of this sentence.